SANDAG/ABM/src/asim/configs/README_configs.md

 ---
 Telecommute frequency
 * commented out occupancy related varibales (df.occup), since I am not sure about the field in the person file.
 It is likely "occsoc5" that needs to be parsed for the first two digits?
+* currently, only the 2016 calibration constant included, while the ct-ramp UEC has the constants based on scenario year.
+To be fixed later with EMME integration.
 ---
 Mandatory tour frequency
 * `schoolathome` row commented out for now